Abner261/README_File_For_AirBnB_clone_V3/README.md

 ### 2. Stateless

 - The server is independent of the client.
-The server doesn’t store user client information/state.
-Each request contains enough context to process it (HTTP Headers, etc.)
+The server doesn’t store user client `information/state`.
+Each request contains enough context to process it `(HTTP Headers, etc.)`

-- Some authentication systems like OAuth have to store information on the server side but they do it with REST API design.
+- Some authentication systems like OAuth have to store information on the server side but they do it with `REST API` design.

 ### 3. Cacheable